The application asks you whether you are applying for a license as a Professional Counselor of Mental Health by examination or reciprocity.

 - Enclose the non-refundable processing fee by check or money order made payable to the “State of Delaware.”
 If you hold an active Delaware Associate Counselor of Mental Health license and are applying for upgrade to a Professional Counselor license, enclose the upgrade fee instead of the full processing fee.

 - Complete the Criminal History Record Check Authorization form to request State of Delaware and Federal Bureau of Investigation criminal background checks.
 Follow the instructions on the authorization form to arrange to be fingerprinted.

-- Arrange for the Board office to receive a verification of licensure from each jurisdiction (state, U.S. territory, District of Columbia ) where you now hold, or have ever held, a license to practice as a mental health professional.
-You may use the Verification of Licensure form included with the application to request the verification.
+- Arrange for the Board office to receive a verification of licensure from each jurisdiction (state, U.S. territory, District of Columbia) where you now hold, or have ever held, a license to practice as a mental health professional.
+You may use the Verification of Licensure form accompanying the application to request the verification.

-When applying by certification instead of reciprocity, you must submit documentation of your mental health counseling education and post-Masters mental health counseling experience in addition to the requirements listed above.
+When applying by examination instead of reciprocity, you must submit documentation of your mental health counseling education and post-Masters mental health counseling experience in addition to the requirements listed in the Requirements for All Applicants section above.
 Both you and your supervisor(s) should carefully follow the instructions for completing the required forms.
 Incomplete or incorrectly completed forms delay processing of your application.
 A resume will not be accepted in lieu of or in addition to the forms.

-- Arrange for the Board office to receive an official transcript showing your completed graduate degree, sent directly from the college/university to the Board office.
+- Arrange for your college/university to send an official transcript directly to the Board office.